seven-phases-max/less.curious/articles/rbgi.md

 ```
 (Yet again the actual code of `grid-framework.less` would be slightly different: see [the branch](https://github.com/seven-phases-max/bootstrap/blob/refactoring-grid-framework/less/mixins/grid-framework.less).)

-Unfortunately this approach has one quite critical problem, while such mixin works just fine on its own, in the framework it may interfere with and be broken by another grid related code.
+Unfortunately this approach has one quite critical problem.
+While such mixin works just fine on its own, in the framework it may interfere with and be broken by another grid related code.
 Basically if you for example add another `.col-xs-1` definition/styles anywhere at the global scope of your Less code, e.g.:
 ```
 .col-xs-1 {
     color: red;